taskcontrols/py-taskcontrol/README.md

 ##### Note:

 Though it may support Python version 2.x.
-It has not been tested in 2.x.
+However, it has not been tested in 2.x.
 The Syntax and Features of the library supports Python version 2.x.
-However, use at your own risk.
+Use at your own risk.

 # Documentation / Wiki
 # Todo